wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <td><a href="ui_charts_faq.html#what-do-the-summarization-options-do"> Summarization method</a> for grouping raw, reported data points, and for mapping them to displayable values.

 Suppose the horizontal scale for your chart is "240 point buckets across, 1 bucket – 30 sec (est)".
-Choosing <strong>Median</strong> causes us to aggregate the raw data values reported in each 30 second interval, and display the median value as the bucket point.</td>
+Choosing <strong>Median</strong> causes us to aggregate the raw data values reported in each 30 second interval, and to display the median value as the bucket point.</td>
 </tr>

 <tr>